alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 Building a 100 meter long dirigible is not a project for an amateur.
 As sizes get smaller they become more attainable.
-So, how small can we get and still have a working drone?
+So, how small can we get and still have a flying machine?

 With airships weight is always the primary concern: if they are to float in the air,